 The North Caucasian Territorial Administration of the Federal Agency for Fishery (NCTA of the Federal Agency for Fishery) reported that 48 dead seals were found on the Derbent Region coast, and another 48 individuals – in the Kirovsky Region of Makhachkala and in the area between the Yuzbash Canal and the Terek River mouth.
 Mostly they were young seals.
 There were no remnants of nets on the animals and they were not injured by fishing gear.
 Based on this fact, the agency concluded that fishermen were not involved in the incident.
 The death of these seals was attributed to unfavorable hydrometeorological conditions in the winter and spring of 2022.

 On May 13, NCTA of the Federal Agency for Fishery informed about dead seals on the Caspian coast, to the north of Makhachkala.
 A group of specialists from the West Caspian Department of VNIRO Volga-Caspian Branch (CaspNIRKh) and NCTA of the Federal Agency for Fishery examined the coastline in the area of Algrado Tourist Center (the village of Novolakskoye).
+13 dead seals were found on the coastof about 1.5 km long.
 3 seal carcasses were found to the north of this site, on the coast near the village of Sulak.
 The dead Caspian seals were of different ages and at different stages of post-mortem changes with partial loss of fur.
 As the press service of VNIRO Branch clarified, the animals had no external injuries.
 Specialists measured and photographed the dead seals.

 According to data provided to Kaspika Caspian Seals Conservation Agency by an employee of the Caspian Institute of Biological Resources of the Dagestan Scientific Center of the Russian Academy of Sciences, 12 dead seals were found on a 2.5 km stretch of coast, near Anchor Recreation Center (to the north of the village of Dilchu) on the 7th of May.